MarkZeiss/poker-engine/README.md

 On the right side of each user, there are icons representing various actions.

 Clicking *Send funds* opens the Amount entry window.
 Here, you can enter the amount to be transferred from the agent's account to the selected user's balance.
-The total available for sending will be equal to the amount in the agency account.
+The total available for sending will be equal to the amount in the agent's account.

 Clicking on *Detailing* allows you to view a detailed history of agent rewards from the user.